microsoft/qsharp/katas/content/qec_shor/index.md

 $$\alpha \ket{0} + \beta \ket{1} \rightarrow \alpha \ket{000} + \beta \ket{111}$$

 This encoding is called **bit flip code**, and the states $\ket{000}$, $\ket{111}$, and their linear combinations are called **code words** in this code.
-Bit flip code allows us to detect and correct some errors that can occur on qubits in the depolarizing channel, though not all of them.
+The bit flip code allows us to detect and correct some errors that can occur on qubits in the depolarizing channel, though not all of them.

-Let's see what happens if an $X$ error happens on one of the qubits, and how we can detect it using two parity measurements (measurements in $ZZ$ basis).
+Let's see what happens if an $X$ error happens on one of the qubits, and how we can detect it using two parity measurements (measurements in the $ZZ$ basis).

 <table>
 <tr>